KIS Summary:

 Goals should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.

-Step 5: Develop a Growth-Focused Plan
+5. Develop a Growth Focused Plan

 A growth plan focuses on strategy over perfection.
 Consider including: